lawrencemcdaniel-dot-com/html/sustainableimpactfund.com/wp-content/plugins/slide-anything/readme.txt

 = 2.1.4 =
 * Upgraded Owl Carousel from version 2.3 BETA to version 2.3.3 (production release)

+= 2.1.5 =
+* Bug Fix - Issue with using shortcodes within slides.
+Certain shortcodes can only be displayed on the front-end (i.e. required resources are only loaded on the front-end), so the 'Preview Slider' feature on the Edit Slider page was causing issues for these shortcodes.
+So I have displayed this 'Preview Slider' feature for sliders where the 'Allow Shortcodes' checkbox is checked.

 == Upgrade Notice ==

 = 1.0 =